nagornovys/Cancer_cell_evolution/README.md

 Short description
 ---
+**tugHall (tumor gene-Hallmark)** is a simulator of a cancer-cell evolution model, wherein gene mutations are linked to the tumor cell behaviors that are influenced by the hallmarks of cancer.

 This is a script in R to simulate the cancer cell evolution in the framework of Hallmarks model proposed by Mamoru Kato (Head of Bioinformatics Department, Research Institute, Nation Cancer Center, Tokyo, JAPAN).
-**tugHall (tumor gene-Hallmark)** simulator, of a cancer-cell evolution model, wherein gene mutations are linked to the tumor cell behaviors that are influenced by the hallmarks of cancer.

 The flood of recent cancer genomic data requires a coherent model that can sort out the findings to systematically explain clonal evolution and the resultant intra-tumor heterogeneity (ITH).
 Here, we present a new mathematical model designed to computationally simulate the evolution of cancer cells.
 The model connects the well-known hallmarks of cancer with the specific mutational states of tumor-related genes.
 The cell behavior phenotypes are stochastically determined and the hallmarks probabilistically interfere with the phenotypic probabilities.
 In turn, the hallmark variables depend on the mutational states of tumor-related genes.
 Thus, our software can deepen our understanding of cancer-cell evolution and generation of ITH.

 File List